‘My 600-lb Life’ Steven/Justin Recap And Review: Did TLC Feature A Sociopath?

 During his long trip to Texas, viewers were aghast at the way he treated his father, where he refused to give his dad a single slice of pizza, before giving his old man the proverbial finger.
 His stay in the hospital was even more disturbing, with Steven calling nurses every 10-20 minutes seemingly just to spite them.
 His actions in the medical facility eventually culminated in a nasty incident when, feeling that the nurses were not responding fast enough, Steven opted to dump urine on the floor.

-Steven’s actions have brought numerous fans to remark that the 700-lb man might actually be better off bedridden since he could hurt fewer people if he could not move.
+Steven’s actions have brought numerous fans to remark that the 700-pound man might actually be better off bedridden since he could hurt fewer people if he could not move.
 Considering his viewpoints, and as easily shown by this disturbing video uploaded on his personal YouTube channel, it does seem very likely that Steven’s life of abuse has turned him into a man who might be, for the first time since My 600-lb Life debuted, beyond help.
 By the later half of the episode, Dr. Now has had enough, putting Steven in his place.

 One thing that viewers did notice, however, was the fact that the episode in itself was shot in a cinematic manner.
 Coupled with dim camera lighting and somber music, fans of My 600-lb Life have stated that this week’s episode might be teasing a tragic ending, at least for one of the brothers.
 Of course, those who are optimistic believe that the brothers, especially Justin, stand a chance of being treated and losing weight.
 Steven, on the other hand, might be an entirely different story.